 See the calendar for dates for Fall Semester! https://hopfamilies.com/calendar-fall-2024/

-Please take the time to thoroughly read all of this information prior to submitting a class.
+Please take the time to thoroughly read all of the below information prior to submitting a class.
 If you have any questions, please ask BEFORE submitting homeschoolersofpinellas@gmail.com.

 About HOP